Anti-Jewish violence in Central and Eastern Europe, 1944–1946: History

-The Soviet authorities failed to address the years of Hitler's anti-Jewish propaganda, wrote Colonel David Dragunsky; anti-Semitic elements from among the former Nazi collaborators in the Soviet Union were often put in charge of state enterprises.
+The Soviet authorities failed to address the years of Hitler's anti-Jewish propaganda, wrote Colonel David Dragunsky; antisemitic elements from among the former Nazi collaborators in the Soviet Union were often put in charge of state enterprises.
 Solomon Mikhailovich Mikhoels, Chairman of the JAFC, who was murdered in Minsk in January 1948, wrote that Jewish homes were not being returned.
 In Berdichev, Mogilev-Podolsk, Balta, Zhmerinka, Vinnitsa, Khmelnik, Stara Rafalovka and many other towns, Jews were forced to remain in the areas of former Nazi ghettos for their own safety.
 The Jewish Anti-Fascist Committee (JAFC) was targeted by Soviet authorities directly in the so-called rootless cosmopolitan campaign of the second half of the 1940s and in the Night of the Murdered Poets.

 The JAFC Presidium met in late August, 1944, with a commander of a Jewish partisan unit from Belorussia.
 Answering a question concerning attitudes of the non-Jewish population towards Jews in Minsk, he stated: "... the attitude wasn't good.
-There have been numerous anti-semitic incidents ... a battle for apartments has started ... there are difficulties concerning employment.
+There have been numerous anti-semitic incidents... a battle for apartments has started... there are difficulties concerning employment.

 Several months after the Mikhoels assassination, other Jewish figures were arrested.
 His death signalled the beginning of the country-wide repression of the Jews accused of espionage and economic crimes.
 A campaign against Zionism was launched in the fall of 1948, but by the end of the decade, Jews had disappeared from the upper echelons of the party in the republics.
 This was followed by the Doctor's plot of 1951–1953 accompanied by publications of anti-Semitic texts in the media, and hundreds of torture interrogations.
 Most communities in the Soviet Union never acknowledged the involvement of the local auxiliary police in the Holocaust.
 The vast majority of the 300,000 Schutzmannschaft members in the German-occupied territories of the USSR quietly returned to their former lives, including members of the Byelorussian Home Defence participating in the pacification actions, in which some 30,000 Jews were murdered, and members of Ukrainische Hilfspolizei battalions responsible for the extermination of 150,000 Jews in the area of Volhynia alone.
 Khrushchev proclaimed that the Jews were not welcome in Ukraine.